alvra/django-spotnet/docs/index.rst

 This app includes all you need to get started with spotnet.
-It everything handles retrieving posts from your NNTP server, to pushing them to your download server (eg: Sabnzbd+).
+It everything handles retrieving posts from your NNTP server, to pushing them to your download server (eg: Sabnzbd+ or NZBGet).

 To get up and running quickly, consult the :ref:`quick-start guide
 <quickstart>`, which describes all the necessary steps to install